bitrise-io/devcenter/_articles/en/api/api-index.md

     weight: 29

 ---

-Welcome to the Bitrise API!
-Many of the features that you are used to on our website and with our CLI are available via the API, too.
-It lets you integrate various systems and services with our CI/CD service for an efficient pipeline.
+The Bitrise API allows you to build deep, custom integrations with your preferred tools and processes to create even more efficient development pipelines.

+The API provides you with control of - and access to - the features and data available through the Bitrise website and CLI.
+By using the API, you gain the ability to fully customize Bitrise’s functionality to fit your process.

 {% include message_box.html type="warning" title="The API is work-in-progress" content=" The API is work-in-progress: we will add new endpoints and possibly update the existing ones in the future. "%}